 Your diagnosis has been confirmed.
 Your care team is in place.
 Now it’s time to work closely with your gynecologic oncologist to map out your ovarian cancer treatment plan.
-Learning more about your options, including any potential side effects they can bring, is the first step.
+Learning more about your options, including their potential side effects, is the first step.
 The more you understand, the more prepared you’ll feel.

 You should expect to be in the hospital for about three days to a week, and your recovery time at home will likely continue for about six weeks.
-Don’t push yourself during your recovery — this type of major abdominal surgery requires time to heal.
-You’ll be able to resume your normal activities once you’ve fully recovered.
+Go easy on yourself.
+This type of major abdominal surgery isn’t easy.
+You can resume your normal activities once you’ve fully recovered.

 Chemotherapy medications can be injected into a vein, taken by mouth, or occasionally injected directly into the abdomen (known as intraperitoneal chemotherapy).

 You may get more than one drug during chemotherapy treatment.
 “The two most important drugs for ovarian cancer are carboplatin (Paraplatin) and paclitaxel (Taxol),” says Dr. Schilder.
 Usually, patients have six three-week cycles of chemo.
 “So, it’s about five months of therapy.
 If there’s a break in between to do surgery, the five months will go a little longer,” he says.

 During chemo, doctors will monitor you closely and track your blood counts, electrolytes, and kidney and liver function, says Dr. Schilder.
 Once treatment is underway, you may experience nausea and vomiting.
 The silver lining: Today’s drugs are better at avoiding or controlling those symptoms, so you may just feel slightly queasy, says Dr. Schilder.
 Not perfect, of course, but a little easier to manage.